Table of Contents

-How much a trader should risk per trade, is a crucial factor in terms of trade money management system.
-The most common myth spreads all over the web or told by the majority of the pro traders is risking only 2% or less per trade.
+Determining how much a trader should risk per trade is a crucial aspect of a trading money management system.
+The most commonly circulated myth online, endorsed by many professional traders, suggests risking only 2% or less per trade.

 Drawdown Recovery Percentage Table

 |% Loss of Capital||% Gain Required to Recover Loss|

 Looking at the table above, if you risk 10% per trade and encounter five consecutive losses, your total loss would be 50%.
 This means you need a 100% gain to break even, which places immense pressure on you.